braveclojure/bcjobs-blog/source/2021-07-19-a-better-clojure-job-board.html.md

 up, and I know what a tremendous difference it makes to reach financial stability.
 That's part of why I wrote my book and make it available for free, and it's a big part of why I've rebuilt this site.
-Programming has allowed a lifestyle I literally couldn't imagine when I was young.
+Programming has allowed a life I literally couldn't imagine when I was young.
 I hope in some small way to help others have that stability.

 I also deeply believe that work should be as enjoyable as possible.
 Part of what makes work enjoyable is using expertly crafted tools, and that's why I continue